zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 ![](media/90dde3ddef54e23765680268d4f06c76.png)

-1.3 Click on highlighted arrow below
+1.3 In the Oracle DB Common Issues widget on the top right, Click on open in log explorer highlighted arrow below

->   In this dashboard, we have a lot of useful out-of-the-box information about
->   the database health and issues.
-Click on highlighted arrow “Oracle DB Common
+>   In this pre-built dashboard has been built a lot of useful out-of-the-box information about the database health and issues.
+There are many pre-built dashboards, all of which are easily customizable to meet your specific needs.
+Find the Oracle DB Common Issues widget in the top left and click Click on highlighted arrow “Oracle DB Common Issues”
->   Issues”

 ![](media/4aa78e35bdcbeb8660800f1b1069587c.png)

->   Change visualization to “Record & View”
+>   In the Visualize menu, Change visualization to “Records & View with histogram”

 ![](media/f3bb88cd24b74ea7383c76ff019df984.png)